 Humidity above around 60 to 70% relative humidity creates conditions where condensation can form on circuit boards and metal contacts.
 Over time, this causes corrosion that is often invisible until a component fails.
 Ports and connectors are particularly vulnerable.

-For long-term storage, placing a few silica gel packets inside the storage bag or case absorbs moisture and keeps the environment dry enough to prevent corrosion.
+For long-term storage, placing a few silica gel packets inside the storage bag or case helps absorb moisture and keeps the environment dry enough to prevent corrosion.
 These are inexpensive, reusable after drying, and effective.

 Dust accumulation inside laptop and desktop vents reduces airflow, raises internal temperatures, and creates a surface for moisture to adhere to.
-Cleaning vents every three to six months is especially important in dusty environments or homes with pets.
-A can of compressed air used at an angle — not straight into the vent — clears most of the buildup without pushing it further into the device.
+Cleaning vents every three to six months matters especially in dusty environments or homes with pets.
+A can of compressed air used at an angle — not straight into the vent — clears most of the buildup without pushing it deeper into the device.

 Charging Accessories and Power Quality: An Overlooked Factor